AnelCC/Algorithm-/README.md

 Throwable instance to the last set of Observers.
 During this emission, if one or more Observers dispose their respective Disposables, the Throwable is delivered to the global error handler via RxJavaPlugins.onError(Throwable) (multiple times if multiple Observers cancel at once).
 If there were no Observers subscribed to this BehaviorSubject when the onError() was called, the global error handler is not invoked.

+Description copied from interface:
+Observer Notifies the Observer that the Observable has finished sending push-based notifications.
+The Observable will not call this method if it calls Observer.onError(java.lang.Throwable).